Your Child’s Premier Outing

 Just remember, their first experience might make or break any future times in the timber.
 If it goes well, you can be certain that they will be begging for more.
 If it doesn’t go well, it might be a very long time until they give you another chance.
-So what do you need to be thinking about to make sure the time you spend together is going to encouraged another expedition outside?
+So what do you need to be thinking about to make sure the time you spend together is going to encourage another expedition outside?
 Hopefully these thoughts will help you in your planning.

 I have four daughters that, without a doubt, have me tied around their “little fingers”.
 I had always hoped to have a son that I could create memories with in the outdoors.
 The same type of memories that I have from time in the timber with my father, uncles, and grandfather.
 I didn’t think it was possible with a little girl, but I was FAR from wrong!
 Now, 12 years after I stepped into the woods with my first of the four daughters, I can honestly tell you that I have had some of my best memories and hunts with these ladies.
-These outing have been able to continue because I’ve taken to mind the things that had to be thought about in order to make those times successful.
+These outings have been able to continue because I’ve taken to mind the things that had to be thought about in order to make those times successful.
 Listen closely.